evansbenj/BIO722.md/8_genotype_filtering.md

 `--filterExpression "MQ0 >= 4 && ((MQ0 / DP) > 0.1)" --filterName "HARD_TO_VALIDATE" `

-which flags sites with at least 4 reads that map well to another part of the genome and where these reads comprise more than 10% of the reads at that position, and
+which flags sites with at least 4 reads that map well to another part of the genome and where these reads comprise more than 10% of the reads at that position.

-`--filterExpression "CHROM == 'chrY' && vc.getGenotype('PF515').isHom()" --filterName "Y_chrom_homoz_filter_for_PF515"`

-which flags sites on the Y chromosome that are homozygous in individual PF515.